Community header template

 What is the history of Dragon Boat Racing?

-As far as we know, there are no dragons in the River Arun.
-We just have ducks and swans, who may spend the day further upstream when the Dragon Boats take to the water this August.
+As far as we know, there are no dragons in the The River Arun !
+We do have ducks and swans, who may spend the day further upstream when the Dragon Boats take to the water and you can’t blame them really!

 When is the Arundel Festival of the Arts Dragon Boat Race this year?

-The Dragon Boat Race will be held on Saturday 27th August.
-Race times will be announced nearer the date, as the times depend on the tide.
+Full details about the Dragon Boat Race date/times will be announced nearer the date, as the times depend on the tide but keep looking at Arundel Festival of the Arts website for more information.

 Who can enter the Dragon Boat Race in Arundel?